techmission/mdl_custom_reports/readme.md

 ## Prerequisites

 * A Drupal installation above the root of this directory (version <7).
-* A Moodle database in which to install the tables in the script's SQL file (to be added shortly)
+* A Moodle database in which to install the tables in the script's SQL file
-* Courses with assignments, and users enrolled in courses (or the queries will return no results)
+* Courses with assignments, and users enrolled in courses (or most of the queries will return no results)

 ## Installation